rakutentech/engineering-blog/content/post/elm-at-rakuten/index.md

 ![Escape](./images/escape.jpg)
 _If many people believe something, does it make it true? [^appeal-to=popularity]_

 [^appeal-to=popularity]: Appeal to popularity, or [Argumentum ad populum](https://en.wikipedia.org/wiki/Argumentum_ad_populum), is a fallacious argument that concludes that something must be true because many or most people believe it.
 Illustration made with Elm and [Elm-Playground](https://package.elm-lang.org/packages/evancz/elm-playground/latest/), [here the source code](https://ellie-app.com/bY2R6xF5mWda1).
+On a fun note, Elm was recently featured in a [New York Times crossword puzzle](https://twitter.com/stabbylambda/status/1419073832627802112).
+Does this make Elm a mainstream programming language now?

 There are common issues with all technologies that are not mainstream.
 When they are not mainstream, it is hard to promote them, especially if decision-makers use the fallacious “appeal to popularity” argument.
 Something that goes along the lines of "The technology X is better than Y because it has more stars in GitHub".[^what-is-success]